Order of Ontario

-The Order of Ontario (French: l'Ordre de l'Ontario) is a civilian honour for merit in the Canadian province of Ontario.
+The Order of Ontario (Ordre de l'Ontario) is a civilian honour for merit in the Canadian province of Ontario.
 Instituted in 1986 by Lieutenant Governor Lincoln Alexander, on the advice of the Cabinet under Premier David Peterson, the civilian order is administered by the Lieutenant Governor-in-Council and is intended to honour current or former Ontario residents for conspicuous achievements in any field.